The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 Baby Shower Gift Idea: Postpartum Survival Kit

 You could also do a postpartum care package as a baby shower present for first-time moms.
-Post-delivery recovery baskets or a gift box are perfect gifts for new moms.
+Post-delivery recovery baskets or gift boxes are perfect gifts for new moms.

-You can make your own using my list, or you can find pre-made postpartum survival kits filled with all kinds of great things on Etsy.
+You can make your own using my list or find pre-made postpartum survival kits.